The Thousand Bloom – A Chrysanthemum Grows in Chinatown

 Join Chinatown’s first ever Double Ninth Festival, a time to care for and appreciate the elderly.
 Watch performances, warm up with qi gong, and enjoy Chinese square dancing, among other activities, and take home a bouquet from the art installation.

-The Thousand Bloom – A Chrysanthemum Grows in Chinatown 千朵花開:唐人街長出一朵菊花is part of the Un-monument | Re-monument | De-monument: Transforming Boston Project presented by Pao Arts Center, curated by Lani Asunción, and funded by the Mayor’s Office of Arts and Culture, and the City of Boston with the support from the Mellon Foundation.
+The Thousand Bloom – A Chrysanthemum Grows in Chinatown 千朵花開:唐人街長出一朵菊花is part of the Un-monument Initiative presented by Pao Arts Center, curated by Lani Asunción and in collaboration with City of Boston Mayor’s Office of Arts and Culture.
+It is brought to you by a grant from the Mellon Foundation.